Illithid: Biology

-Occasionally, ceremorphosis can partially fail.
-Sometimes the larva does not contain enough chemicals to complete the process, sometimes there is psionic interference.
-Whatever the reason, it has happened that ceremorphosis has ended after the internal restructuring, resulting in a human body with an illithid's brain, personality and digestive tract.
-These unfortunates must still consume brains, typically by cutting open heads (as they lack the requisite tentacles).
-These beings are often used as spies, where they easily blend in with their respective host types.

-Illithid society also maintains a long-standing taboo related to deviations to or failures of the ceremorphosis process and hunt and destroy such exceptions.
-Occasionally mind flayer communities are attacked (often by vengeful githyanki and githzerai) and their inhabitants must flee.
-This leaves the larvae unattended.
-Bereft of exterior nourishment, they begin to consume one another.
-The survivor will eventually leave the pool in search of food (brains).
-This unmorphed larvae is known as neothelids.
-If the neothelid consumes an intelligent creature it will awaken to sapience and psionic abilities and grow to immense size, while retaining its memories of savage survival.
-In Complete Psionic, it was revealed that illithids have a step between larva and neothelid called a Larval Flayer, which looks like an overgrown tadpole.
-The existence of these beasts is a guarded secret among illithids, and it is considered impolite to speak of them.

 Variants

 Alhoon

 Alhoons (also called illithiliches) are illithids that choose to focus on developing arcane abilities in addition to their psionic ones, and have grown powerful enough in magic to become undead liches.
 Alhoons are generally pariahs in illithid society because they go against most illithids' eventual goal: to merge with the Elder Brain, both physically and psionically.
 Alhoons, on the other hand, are more concerned with their own personal survival.
-When discovered near illithid communities, Alhoons are mercilessly hunted down.
+When discovered near illithid communities, alhoons are mercilessly hunted down.

 The alhoon first appeared in second edition AD&D for the Forgotten Realms setting in the Menzoberranzan boxed set, in the booklet "Book One: The City" (1992), and reprinted in Monstrous Compendium Annual Volume Three (1996).
 The creature was further detailed in the supplement The Illithiad (1998).
 The alhoon also appeared in third edition in Monsters of Faerûn (2001) and Lords of Madness (2005).

 Ulitharid

-Ulitharids are created from tadpoles much like standard illithids; fewer than 0.1% become ulitharids, and it is impossible to determine whether a tadpole will become an ulitharid until ceremorphosis is complete.

-Superior in nearly all ways to a regular mind flayer, ulitharids possess two extra tentacles, which are twice as long as the others, and an extreme arrogance, even by the standards of their own kind.
-Only the Elder Brain holds more sway within an illithid community.